Energy Efficiency Infrastructure Project Debt

 Why should you invest in energy efficiency?

 SFDR Art.
-9/Dark Green classification & EU Taxonomy aligned
+9/Dark Green classification & EU Taxonomy Eligible

 All investments must result in a measurable and significant reduction in CO2 emissions (amongst other social and environmental benefits), and without generating material adverse impacts.